indirect/handbrake-cli-batch/README.md

 # HandBrakeCLIBatch

-A script that will run HandBrakeCLI recursively against a directory you specify, converting all .avi and .mkv files.
+A script that will run HandBrakeCLI recursively against a directory you specify, converting all .avi & .mkv files as well as .dvdmedia ([RipIt](http://thelittleappfactory.com/ripit/) DVD rips).
 Defaults to using the "High Profile" preset.

 ## Requirements